Welcome to Sonoran University’s Accessibility Office

-In addition, we are dedicated to working with administrators, faculty, staff and students throughout the entire SCNM community to promote and provide awareness of disability initiatives.
-SCNM is committed as an institution to building a community where all individuals feel respected, included, supported, and valued.
+In addition, we are dedicated to working with administrators, faculty, staff and students throughout the entire Sonoran University community to promote and provide awareness of disability initiatives.
+Sonoran University is committed to building a community where all individuals feel respected, included, supported, and valued.

 Meet your Accessibility Officer: